 Fact #9: Romanian wine regions

-Romania has eight wine regions, which are named after geographical regions:
+Romania has eight wine regions:

 - Transylvania Highlands

 - Oltenia Hills